emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-using-kafka-module-mendix.md

 - Kafka cluster you can use to test against.

 ## 2. Key concepts
-This micro learning centers around using the kafka module in mendix.
+This microlearning centers around using the Kafka module in Mendix.
-With using, in this context, we mean: Being able to produce and consume data to and from topics that are managed within an external Kafka Cluster, such as the eMagiz Kafka Cluster.
+By using, in this context, we mean: Being able to produce and consume data to and from topics that are managed within an external Kafka Cluster, such as the eMagiz Kafka Cluster.

 By knowing how you can easily set up Mendix to consume and produce data from and to topics you have the option to better transport large volumes of data between several systems (i.e. two Mendix applications).

-Producing data on a topic means that the external system, in this case Mendix, writes data to a pre-defined topic where the data is stored temporarily to make sure that the data can be consumed by one or more other systems.
+Producing data on a topic means that the external system, in this case, Mendix, writes data to a pre-defined topic where the data is stored temporarily to make sure that the data can be consumed by one or more other systems.
-Consuming data from a topic means that the external system, in this case Mendix, reads data from a pre-defined topic where the data is stored temporarily.
+Consuming data from a topic means that the external system, in this case, Mendix, reads data from a pre-defined topic where the data is stored temporarily.

 ## 3. Using Kafka Module in Mendix